amazoneo-la/amazoneo-la.github.io/_pages/governance.md

 ## For the election of the the steering committee:

-The first election will take place by the end of 2018 for the year 2019.
 In this beginning the approval will work in a unanimity basis.
 It is relevant to mention that everyone is welcome to join the network, the elections are only to the steering comittee for those who really commit.

 Voting system
 - At least one representative for each country